briansmith337/zulip/templates/zerver/help/hide-message-content-in-emails.md

 {!admin-only.md!}

-For security or compliance reasons, you may want to prevent Zulip message content from being sent through your email system.
-The only place Zulip currently sends message content is in missed message email notifications.
+For security or compliance reasons, you may want to prevent Axxess message content from being sent through your email system.
+The only place Axxess currently sends message content is in missed message email notifications.

 This setting also blocks message topics, stream names, and user names from